Trouble With Sleeping - Causes and Solutions

 Self Help For Sleep Disorders

-As there are many reasons why you may be waking up and staying awake during the night, there are many ways to help change this.
+As there are many reasons why you may not be sleeping well at night, there are many ways to help change this.
 Finding out the cause is key to finding out what treatment(s) will work best for you.
 These are some useful things to consider when you’re lying awake in bed - either when you’re trying to sleep or when you wake up too early.

 How do you feel emotionally?